The Atmosphere: References

 Finally, let's define a new quantity called potential temperature.
 Potential temperature is nice because an air parcel has constant potential temperature if no heat is added or subtracted from it.
 Let's return to the 1st law with no heat exchange ($0=c_p dT-\alpha dp$).
 The ideal gas law tells us that $\alpha=\frac{RT}{p}$ so that $0=c_p \frac{dT}{T} - R \frac{dp}{p}$.
 Integrating we find that $const. = c_p \log(T)-R \log(p)$ which we can exponentiate to rewrite as $T=(const.)p^{\frac{R}{c_p}}$.
 This equation tells us that for an adiabatic process the temperature and pressure have to be related in this way for some constant that we can find.
 At surface pressure ($p=p_0$), we will define the temperature as $T=\theta$, which will be the potential temperature.
 So the constant equals $\theta p_0^{-\frac{R}{c_p}}$.
 Notice that since $p_0$ is a constant, $\theta$ needs to be a constant as well.
 We can rearrange to find

 which defines the potential temperature.
 The bottom line is that any air parcel that moves adiabatically will have a constant potential temperature ($\theta$).
-If it goes to lower pressure and decompresses, it's temperature will decrease, but it's potential temperature will stay constant.
-If it goes to higher pressure and compresses, it's temperature will increase, but it's potential temperature will stay constant.
+If it goes to lower pressure and decompresses, its temperature will decrease, but its potential temperature will stay constant.
+If it goes to higher pressure and compresses, its temperature will increase, but its potential temperature will stay constant.

 { \textbf{Exercises}}

 (1) Explain the following:

 \begin{enumerate} \item Air released from a tire is cooler than its surroundings. \item The potential temperature in a dry convecting atmosphere is constant. \item In Greek mythology, Icarus falls from the sky because he flew too high and close to the Sun so the wings his father, Daedalus, made for him get too hot and melt.
 Assuming that Icarus was flying in the troposphere, does this make sense? \item Students are taught that when air is heated it expands.
 Then they are taught (but not in the same lesson) that when air expands it cools.
 Some students find these two explanations to be contradictory.
 Please resolve the apparent contradiction. \item An airplane flies in the troposphere of a dry atmosphere.
 The air outside the airplane is very cold.
 When this air is brought into the pressurized cabin of the airplane, it has the same pleasant temperature for the passengers that they experienced on the ground before taking off. \item How does the potential temperature of air at the surface, in the atmosphere at the plane's altitude, and inside the pressurized cabin compare? \end{enumerate}